Statute of Limitations in a Wrongful Death Claim in Los Angeles, CA

 - Surviving legal guardians of the decedent, if the decedent’s natural parents are deceased

-Call a Los Angeles Wrongful Death Lawyer Now
+Call a Wrongful Death Lawyer in Los Angeles, CA Now

 At Custodio & Dubey LLP, we know you’re hurting.
 We also know that someone should pay if they are responsible for your loved one’s death.